ningg/Machine-Learning-Q-and-AI/docs/ch09/_books_ml-q-and-ai-ch09.md

 generation process and MLPs focusing on modeling the decision boundary between classes or mapping inputs to outputs.

-ADBMconsistsofmultiplelayersofhiddennodes,asshowninFigure [1.1](#fig-ch09-fig01){reference="fig-ch09-fig01"
-reference-type="ref"}.
+A `DBM` consists of multiple layers of hidden nodes, as shown in Figure [1.1](#fig-ch09-fig01).
 As the figure illustrates, along with the hidden layers, there's usually a visible layer that corresponds to the observable data.
 This visible layer serves as the input layer where the actual data or features are fed into the network.
 In addition to using a